grperalta/nsedelay/README.md

 If you find these codes useful, you can cite the manuscript as:
-*G. Peralta and J. S. Simon, Optimal Control for the Navier-Stokes Equation with Time Delay in the Convection: Analysis and Finite Element Approximations, and John Sebastian Simon, to appear in Journal of Mathematical Fluid Mechanics.*
+*G. Peralta and J. S. Simon, Optimal Control for the Navier-Stokes Equation with Time Delay in the Convection: Analysis and Finite Element Approximations, to appear in Journal of Mathematical Fluid Mechanics.*

 Gilbert Peralta
 Department of Mathematics and Computer Science